Undergraduate Student Life

 For more information on room and board, see Tuition, Fees and Expenses.

-The College Food Service provides all-you-care-to-eat meals with the purchase of the meal plan.
+College Dining provides all-you-care-to-eat meals with the purchase of the meal plan.
 All students living on campus must purchase meal plan A. It is recommended that students living off campus also purchase a meal plan.
 Its other services include:

 - Assistance with food allergies confirmed and clearly diagnosed by a physician